-Wynn Macau Casino – Here’s something not to miss, the free Dragon of Fortune Show in the foyer of the Wynn Casino, it’s a short show that runs every 30 minutes that combines lighting, sound effects, a moving sculpture and Chinese tradition.
-Other attractions include art gallery, jellyfish aquarium, a water show and more.
+Wynn Macau Casino – Here’s something not to miss, the free Dragon of Fortune Show in the foyer of the Wynn Casino, it’s a short show that runs every 30 minutes that combines lighting, sound effects, moving sculpture and Chinese tradition.
+Other attractions include an art gallery, jellyfish aquarium, a water show and more.
 Click here to know more about Wynn Macau Casino.

 MGM Macau – Be sure to see the 8-meter tall aquarium that is the centerpiece of the main foyer known as Grand Praca which is a staggering recreation of Portuguese architecture being modeled of Lisbon’s railway station.
 You’ll also find some luxury brand shops here, eight different dining options, spa and of course gaming.
 Click here to know more about MGM Grand Macau Casino.

 City of Dreams – houses a casino, four hotels inc. Crown Towers, Morpheus, Grand Hyatt, and the Hard Rock Hotel along with a wide range of entertainment.
 There are actually three gambling areas inc. City of Dreams Casino, Hard Rock Hotel gaming area, and the Signature Club.
 For entertainment, the House of Dancing Water is an acclaimed show well worth the ticket cost, plus there is the Cubic Nightclub, Kid’s Club and live music at Hard Rock Cafe.
 Click here to know more about City of Dreams.